Information Security executive, Senior Vice President, Bank of America

-Robert Potter is the leader of the Americas Sales Organization at Symantec.
-Potter is responsible for developing and delivering the strategy, services, and solutions that support Symantec’s customer needs across the geography.
-With nearly 25 years of industry experience, Potter has a solid track record of partnering with private and public enterprise organizations to improve their security and information management requirements.
-Prior to joining Symantec in 2014, Potter’s information security and technology experience included senior leadership roles at EMC (RSA), IBM, Attachment (WRQ), Lancope (Acquired by CISCO), co-founder of STS, and as a senior executive with multiple start-up companies.
-In addition to his professional career, Potter has proudly served as a board member of Operation Renewed Hope Foundation, a non-profit organization focused on helping our homeless veterans.
-Potter currently serves as an advisor for BroadBranch Advisors and Boundless.
-He holds a Bachelor of Science degree in Computer Science from Quinnipiac University in Hamden, Connecticut.
+Robert Potter is the Chief Revenue Office at Verodin.
+Rob is responsible for developing and delivering the global strategy, services and solutions that support Verodin’s customer needs.
+With over 25 years of industry experience, he has a solid track record of partnering with private and public enterprise organizations to improve their security and information management requirements.
+Prior to joining Verodin in 2017, Rob was the Vice President of the Americas for Symantec, overseeing a $1B security product portfolio.
+His leadership experience in the information security and technology markets has included senior leadership roles at EMC (RSA), IBM, Attachment (WRQ), Lancope (Acquired by CISCO), co-founder of STS, and as a senior executive with multiple start-up companies.
+Rob currently serves as an advisor for BroadBranch Advisors, Measured Risk, and Boundless.
+Rob holds a Bachelor of Science degree, in Computer Science from Quinnipiac University in Hamden, Connecticut.

 President, Queen Associates, Inc.